Tricia Ngoon, Ph.D

 Multi-modal Analytics Tools for Personalized & Contextual Professional Feedback

-Supporting Teachers in Low-Infrastructure Contexts
+• Supporting Teachers in Low-Infrastructure Contexts

 Teachers in low-infrastructure contexts face challenges related to technology, economic, and environmental infrastructure.
 In this project, we designed a social media-based chatbot to help teachers in rural Côte d'Ivoire get quick, automated guidance and facilitate communication within their communities of practice.
+Taking an aspirations-based approach, we explore the impact of technology on teacher learning, motivation, self-efficacy, and feelings of community.

-Adaptive Guidance Tools for Supporting Exploratory Thinking in Creative Work
+• Adaptive Guidance Tools for Supporting Exploratory Thinking in Creative Work

 In any creative domain, novices have difficulty exploring the potential space of possibilities because they don't yet have the domain knowledge to know what to explore nor the procedural knowledge to know how to explore.
 For my PhD dissertation, I studied strategies to help scaffold novices in exploratory thinking and implemented these strategies within creativity support tools.

-Other Projects
+• Other Projects

 Throughout my career, I am fortunate to have collaborated on several projects related to creativity, patterning in children, and math cognition.